macs3-project/MACS/docs/bdgcmp.md

 you use the bedGraph files from MACS3.
 We provide the following function to 'compare two tracks':

-- ppois Poisson p-value (-log10(pvalue) form) using the second file (-c) as lambda and treatment (-t) as observation
+- `ppois` Poisson p-value (-log10(pvalue) form) using the second file (-c) as lambda and treatment (-t) as observation
-- qpois Q-value through a BH process for poisson pvalues
+- `qpoi`s The q-value through a BH process for poisson pvalues
-- subtract Subtraction from treatment
+- `subtract` Subtraction from treatment
-- FE linear scale fold enrichment, or the score from file A divided by the score from file B
+- `FE` linear scale fold enrichment, or the score from file A divided by the score from file B
-- logFE log10 fold enrichment(need to set pseudocount)
+- `logFE` log10 fold enrichment(need to set pseudocount)
-- logLR log10 likelihood between ChIP-enriched model and open chromatin model (need to set pseudocount)
+- `logLR` log10 likelihood between ChIP-enriched model and open chromatin model (need to set pseudocount)
-- symmetric log10 likelihood between two ChIP-enrichment models using Poison distribution, and this can be used to compare ChIP signals from two differen conditions (differential binding)
+- `slogLR` symmetric log10 likelihood between two ChIP-enrichment models using Poison distribution, and this can be used to compare ChIP signals from two differen conditions (differential binding)
-- max Maximum value between the two tracks.
+- `max` Maximum value between the two tracks.

 ## Command Line Options